What are my rights if I get stopped while driving?

 If the police suspect you've been taking drugs within 3 hours of driving, they can demand that you do a Standardized Field Sobriety Test.
 This test includes physical co-ordination exercises.
 For example, you may be asked to stand on one leg or walk in a straight line.
 The police can also demand that you go to the police station for drug evaluation tests.

 The government has approved a saliva collection kit and reader to test your saliva for cocaine and cannabis.
 These devices are not yet available.
-Once available, the police will be allowed to demand that you give a saliva sample if they think you’re impaired by cannabis during a lawful road stop.
+Once available, the police will be allowed to demand that you give a saliva sample if they think you're by cannabis during a lawful road stop.